tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. The attacker redirects the `Finished` message to `C`.
 `C` has completed the handshake with `A`.

-This attack violates the peer authentication property, and if `C` supports a weaker set of cipher suites than `B`, this attack also violates the downgrade protection property.
+In this attack, peer authentication is not provided.
+Also, if `C` supports a weaker set of cipher suites than `B`, cryptographic algorithm downgrade attacks might be possible.
 This rerouting is a type of identity misbinding attack
 {{Krawczyk}}{{Sethi}}.
 Selfie attack {{Selfie}} is a special case of the rerouting attack against a group member that can act both as TLS server and client.
 In the Selfie attack, a malicious non-member reroutes a connection from the client to